iqfareez/TCP-App/README.md

 In case the artifacts has expired, just fork this repo and run the workflow by yourself.

-## Footnotes
+## Check this out

-- CLI version of TCP Server and Client can be found [here](https://github.com/iqfareez/MCTE-4327-Software-Engineering/tree/main/ConsoleApp2-TCP)
+- CLI version of TCP Server and Client https://github.com/iqfareez/MCTE-4327-Software-Engineering/tree/main/ConsoleApp2-TCP
-- Software Engineering course notes can be found [here](https://github.com/iqfareez/MCTE-4327-Software-Engineering/)
+- For Software Engineering notes, go to https://github.com/iqfareez/MCTE-4327-Software-Engineering/
+- Chat App C# Project from previous semester student https://github.com/zulhafiz-zulkifli/Chat-Application (their chat UI is beautiful)

 ## References